boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/xamarin.md

             public static string UserPassword = "";//Password of the Admin in Bold BI, which would be used to get the dashboards

-            public static string EmbedSecret = "";//You could get your EmbedSecret key from Embed tab by enabling <code>Enable embed authentication</code> in Administration page.(https://help.boldbi.com/embedded-bi/site-administration/embed-settings/)
+            public static string EmbedSecret = "";//You could get your EmbedSecret key from Embed tab by enabling <code>Enable embed authentication</code> in Administration page.(/site-administration/embed-settings/)

             public static string DashboardId = "";//Provide the dashboard id of the dashboard you want to embed here.
         }

      ```

- 4. Create a script folder and include the latest wrapper [file](https://cdn.boldbi.com/embedded-sdk/v6.16.12/boldbi-embed.js).
+ 4. Please create a folder for the script and include the most recent wrapper [file](https://cdn.boldbi.com/embedded-sdk/v7.6.12/boldbi-embed.js).

- 5. Open the `MainPage.xaml.cs` file, initialize the method `GetHtmlString()` where you need to declare the html contents with scripts to render the dashboard as follows.
+ 5. Please open the `MainPage.xaml.cs` file and initialize the `GetHtmlString()` method.
+In this method, you should declare the HTML contents along with the necessary scripts to render the dashboard.

      ```js
       public MainPage()